pjcalvo/full-ct-cycle/README.md

 * I added NodeJS to support webdriverIO to use for the e2e tests.
 * I ammended everything on the README file.

+I used this setup so the project is easy to run and test and not a lot of dependecies are involved

 ###### Tech Stack
 * Python3
 * NodeJS